 Top tips when baking with the kids

-2. Get all of the ingredients and utensils ready – make sure you’ve been to the shops to get everything for the recipe and have these all out on the side ready to use.
+Get all of the ingredients and utensils ready.
+Make sure you’ve been to the shops to get everything for the recipe and have these all out on the side ready to use.
 You can even pre-measure some of the ingredients out into bowls to make the process a little easier.

-4. Be prepared to get messy!
+Be prepared to get messy!
+It’s inevitable especially with kids involved!
 However, we’re sure you’ll have lots of fun in the process.
 It’s just the cleaning up afterwards that’s not the fun part.

-5. Safety first – teach the kids about the oven and hobs being very hot.
+Safety comes first.
+Teach the kids about the oven and hobs being very hot.
 You don’t want them to hurt themselves.
 Always make sure there is an adult there to supervise.

-9. Relax and enjoy the moment – cooking with your children may sound like it’s going to be quite stressful, but try not to worry about the mess as that can be cleared up, and don’t fret if there’s a little bit of egg shell in the batter.
+Relax and enjoy the moment.
+Cooking with your children may sound like it’s going to be quite stressful, but try not to worry about the mess as that can be cleared up, and don’t fret if there’s a little bit of egg shell in the batter.
 It’s not the end of the world.
 Just remember, you’re teaching them valuable skills as well as spending quality time with them, and they will absolutely love getting involved.

 Who knows, one day your child may turn into an avid baker.
 They will certainly be thanking you then for all of that practice when they were younger.

 If you’re a lover of baking, another great idea could be a DIY cake smash with the kids.
 What’s even better, you can create a photo canvas out of some of the fab photos you took to commemorate the event.
 A couple of examples are shown below to give you a little bit of inspiration.